 Lawyers will increasingly rely on third-party technologies to connect to and plug into the IP ecosystem, and those that learn how to use this technology early will provide greater service to their clients as well as a competitive edge in the job market and career advancement.

 In acknowledgment of the legal profession’s fast transformation, the Law School recently established a new initiative called the Future of the Profession Initiative (FPI).
-FPI’s fundamental objective of teaching young attorneys for the future of legal practise is shown by projects like the DIPTC’s collaboration with Innography.
+FPI’s fundamental objective of teaching young attorneys for the future of legal practice is shown by projects like the DIPTC’s collaboration with Innography.

 FPI’s Executive Director Jennifer Leonard notes that “spending time in law school using advanced technology tools in practice settings teaches developing lawyers how to blend technology and legal training.”

 The DIPTC’s client work focuses on establishing and safeguarding IP rights rather than claiming them.
-The DIPTC is mostly about setting up protection and creating IP value because to the semester-long schedule and expense restrictions.
+The DIPTC is mostly about setting up protection and creating IP value because of the semester-long schedule and expense restrictions.

 The DIPTC takes on customers that have ripe and intriguing legal issues that present a challenge to students.
 A customer, for example, may need to focus a large portfolio of patents on inventions that will support an open market.